harperreed/harper.blog/content/post/2002-07-04-Jugglers_of_Death.md

 ---
-date: 2002-07-04T06:17:28Z
+date: 2002-07-04 06:17:28+00:00
-excerpt: |-
-  USA USA USA USA USA USA USA USA USA USA
+excerpt: 'USA USA USA USA USA USA USA USA USA USA

   I sit in my kitchen once again.. having just got back from a juggling show at the Prodigal Son.
 It was a great time.
 It was incredible.
 The audience was receptive.. the juggling went well.
-We didn't drop at any pivitol points.. heh. and we got contacts for more gigs.
-I am very interested in w...
+We didn''t drop at any pivitol points.. heh. and we got contacts for more gigs.
+I am very interested in w...'
+summary: "just got back from an awesome juggling show at the Prodigal Son\u2014great\
+  \ crowd, flawless performance, and we snagged contacts for more gigs. also, got\
+  \ some thoughts on the whole war on terror vibe."
-tags: ["war","bush","juggling"]
+tags:
+- comedy
+- live performance
+- juggling
+- war
+- terrorism
+- Prodigal Son
+- bush
 title: Jugglers of Death
 wordpress_id: 308
 wordpress_url: http://new.nata2.org/?p=308